 Your wrinkles and gray hair make you who you are.
 They are a natural manifestation of life being lived.

-Your wrinkles help tell the story of all the amazing things that have happened in your life, and those gray hairs show off the wisdom you’ve been acquiring.
+Your wrinkles help tell the story of all the fantastic things that have happened in your life, and those gray hairs show off the wisdom you’ve acquired.

-How to Love Yourself As You Age: Start by Complimenting Yourself Every Day
+How to Love Yourself As You Age?
+Start Your Day with a Self-Compliment

 If you’re starting to notice some fine lines, you’re not alone.
 Every person has to deal with changes in the mirror at some point.